 General Symptoms of Mammary Gland Cancer

-To simplify detection, the symptoms of mammary tumors can be grouped into three main categories: visible changes, palpable signs, and subjective (sensory) symptoms.
+The symptoms of mammary tumors can be grouped into visible changes, palpable signs, and subjective (sensory) symptoms.

-- Nipple changes: Retraction (pulling inward), rotation, or crusting may suggest involvement of deeper cancer cells.
-Discharge – whether bloody, purulent, or resembling colostrum – is also a potential sign.
+Nipple changes are crucial warning signs.
+Retraction (pulling inward), rotation, crusting – these suggest involvement of deeper structures.
+Discharge is another red flag, whether bloody, purulent, or resembling colostrum.

 Palpable Signs of Mammary Cancer

-Palpation often reveals abnormal lumps before visible changes occur.
-Women who regularly check their breasts may be able to detect breast cancer early by recognizing these changes:
+Palpation often reveals abnormal lumps before visible changes occur—that is why women should regularly check their breasts to detect breast cancer early by recognizing changes like these.

-- Thickened tissue or diffuse hardening: Unlike a single lump, some malignant tumors spread diffusely, making the entire area feel firm and uneven.
+Some malignant tumors don't form distinct lumps.
+Instead they spread diffusely, making entire area feel firm and uneven.

-Mammary tumors less than 2 cm in size (T1 according to TNM classification) may not show clear symptoms.
-However, with consistent monthly self-examinations, even small tumors can often be detected early.
-[5]
+Important point: mammary tumors under 2 cm (T1 per TNM classification) may not produce clear symptoms [5].
+But even small tumors can be detected early.

 Subjective (Sensory) Symptoms